sal55/langs/sources/readme.md

 This needs Windows 64 to run.
 Alternatively, anything that can run Windows executables and that can provide msvcrt.dll.

 But the main obstacle is likely to be getting it past your AV software.
 This is a hazard when generating your own EXEs, in that it might advertently create false positives when AV checked.
-(Alternatives I've used have been to supply C-source versions, then the onus is on your C compiler.)
+(Alternatives I've used have been to supply C-source versions, then the onus is on your C compiler.
+I no longer do that.)

 Note that `mm.exe` has been UPX-compressed, from 450KB to 130KB, which slightly longer start-up time.